danidroid/solace-dev-codelabs/markdown/codelab-dordle-game/codelab-dordle-game.md

 Saving it, will get rid of the red error, but now is plain black!!!

-Lets fix it again, lets create the `GameGridView` widget into to the `Flex` widget children:
+Lets fix it again, lets create the `GameGridView` widget and add it to the `Flex` widget children:

 ```dart
 ...